 I remember that evening when this decision was announced.
 My wife and I were enjoying a nice evening drink with my brother in law at Swagath Lounge & Bar in Sector 26, Chandigarh.
 All of a sudden, I saw the waiters flipping over the music channels on LCD screens to some news channel where this grand announcement was being made.
 At first I could not believe my ears and thought that it was a horrible prank being played upon us.
 However, we carried on enjoying the drinks for the rest of the evening, oblivious to the disaster unfolding in front of us.
 When we left the restaurant we saw a beeline of cars outside the petrol pumps and in my drunken stupor reality dawned on me that people were really trying to offload their bigger notes.

 So before I continue with this article, let me explain the meaning of demonetization.
 Demonetization is the act of stripping a currency unit of its status as legal tender.
 It occurs whenever there is a change of national currency: The current form or forms of money is pulled from circulation and retired, often to be replaced with new notes or coins.
-Sometimes, a country completely replaces the old currency with new currency.
+Sometimes, a country replaces the old currency entirely with a new one.